 This Part was a very new experience.
-I think Project 2 was the most difficult one.
-Find outdoors themes and make drawings at the site was uncomfortable and hard due to the weather in Southeast Asia.
-Project 3 was more interesting and prepared me for the Assignment which in the end , I really enjoyed.
-I was a bit apprehensive when I started going outdoors looking for sites and thinking what I could do.
-I wanted to use my own drawings and I had a few that I really like .
+I find it very uncomfortable to work outdoors or look for sites I find interesting due to the weather in Southeast Asia.
+Project 3 (Installation) was more interesting and prepared me for this Assignment which, in the end, I really enjoyed.
+I was a bit apprehensive when I started going outdoors looking for sites and thinking what I wanted to find.
+I wanted to use my own drawings, I had a few that I really like, to interact with a real site .
 Using photograph and photographing places for a piece of artwork was something I have never done before.
-I went around my neighbourhood and found a few interesting sites to work with.
-There is a lot of concrete around me and I wanted to add something fun or very colourful to make a contrast between the real grey world and an imaginary happy world.
+I went around my neighbourhood area and took photos of a few interesting places to work with.
+There are a lot of concrete surrounding the area where I live, and I wanted to add something fun or very colourful to make a contrast between the real grey world and an imaginary happy world.
 My favourite site was the alcove featured in one of the pillars under a flyover .
 As soon as I looked at it, I saw that something could be seeing on the other side of it.
-A secret passage or an imaginary door that would lead somewhere completely opposite of the concrete jungle around.
+A secret passage or an imaginary door that would lead somewhere completely opposite of the concrete jungle around me.
 It is a typical urban site that pass me the feeling of being a dodgy place when it gets dark, somewhere that not many people would just hang around.
-I know it would be a lot easier if I had or knew how to use any drawing software, or it might be the same as it took me patience and time to cut figures, re scale images to fit the photograph, play around, photograph the images I like again and again, looking for the right time of the day and light.
-I think now with this small experience, that photography is a quite fascinating practice.
-I enjoy the task of creating an image interacting an urban site with my drawings.
+I know it would be a lot easier if I had or knew how to use a drawing software, or it might be the same as it took me patience and time to cut figures, re scale images to fit the photograph, play around, photograph the images I like again and again, looking for the right time of the day and light.
+This experience made me think that photography is a quite fascinating practice.
+I enjoyed creating an image interacting an urban site with my drawings.
 I was inspired by the work of street artist Kurt Wenner and Edgar Mueller .
 I wanted to create fantasy and fun for the viewers to experience.
 Something to break the dulness of the concrete and make the site bright and attractive to look at.
-My first favourite combination was adding my ‘creatures’ that I drew a long time ago for a children’s book story.
+My favourite combination was adding my ‘creatures’ that I drew a long time ago for a children’s book story.
 They are special to me, I like how they make me giggle.
 They look cute and naughty at the same time as if they are always up for something.
-I then decided to put them in other sites of photographs I took for this assignment.
+I decided to put them in other sites of photographs I took for this assignment.
 It is like I am telling a story.
 The street drain really worked well with some of them hiding behind the bushes.
 The least successful part I think was the one of the street lamp that I tried to make look like a spaceship.
 Something didn’t quite fit like the other two images.
 Hand cutting just lacks that polished finishing that can be done digitally.
 Overall I enjoyed the process and I like the result.
-If I had to do anything differently I would like to learn and try to do it using any drawing software, to give it more accurate and professional look.
+If I had to do anything differently I would like to learn and try to do it using any drawing software, to give it more accuracy and professional look.
 For instance, the shadows and layers should blend together in better ways.
 I think through this Assignment I gained a bit of knowledge in photography, how to see things with a different perception and how art can extend to places we live in a more ‘alive’ sort of ways.
-I would like to explore more in my next pieces the mix between photographed images and my own drawings.
+I would like to explore it more in my next pieces: the mix between photographed images and my own drawings.

 Kurt Wenner by Kaushik Patwary (2013) amusingplanet.com at:https://www.amusingplanet.com/2013/01/kurt-wenner-artist-who-invented-3d.html(accessed on February 2020)